 Whether you’re a small business owner, gig worker, freelancer, or independent contractor, you’re probably wondering how you can calculate your income for a mortgage.
 In this post, you’ll learn how to calculate self-employment income to know whether you will purchase or refinance a property.

-Who is Considered Self-Employed Individuals?
+Who are Considered Self-Employed Individuals?

 A self-employed person is anyone who works for themselves rather than for a company and typically reports self-employment income.
 However, you must prove that you’ve been self-employed for at least two years.